murgurgulor/the-murgurgu-lore/src/site/notes/Cyberpunkz/How to Play the Game.md

 ## Software
-Software are Metaverse items that your Avatar has obtained.
+Software are Cyberspace items that your Avatar has obtained.
 - **Rollerblades**/**Skateboard**: You move faster (and cooler) than unbladed Avatars.
 - **Jetpack**: Once per game session, you can gain the ability to fly for one scene.
-- **Colour Spray Can**: This silly item was won in a promotional Metaverse event.
+- **Colour Spray Can**: This silly item was won in a promotional Cyberspace event.
 When used, the spray can sprays an emoji of your choice, filling the screen of other users and effectively blinding their Avatars.
 After three uses it disappears.
 - **Katana**: You can cut things.
 Additionally, when you attack with the Katana you **Take +1d** on the Action Roll if you say something in Japanese.
 - **Oversized Mallet**: You can whomp things.
 Additionally, when you attack with the Mallet you **Take +1d** on the Action Roll if you loudly yell "*IT'S CLOBBERING TIME!*"
 - **RBG**: A Ridiculously Big Gun.
 Once per scene you can blow a hole in an obstacle.
 This Gun unfortunately is too Ridiculously Big to be wielded effectively in a combat situation.
-- **Helm of Yeeting**: Single-use item that forcibly disconnects one user from the Metaverse.
+- **Helm of Yeeting**: Single-use item that forcibly disconnects one user from Cyberspace.
 - **Steampunk Goggles**: In addition to making you look tragic, these goggles also allow you to detect the presence of any other Avatars through walls, provided the wall is no more than 1 foot thick.
 - **Polymorpher**: Once per game session, you can gain the ability to turn into a harmless sheep for one scene.